hide-org/hide/docs/quickstart.md

 ### Reading and Updating Files

 We can also read and update files in the project.
-For example, we can read the `maths.py` file and add a new endpoint in it.
+For example, let's read the `maths.py` file and add a new endpoint in it.
 First, let's read the file:

 ```python
 file = hc.get_file(